The Last Prophecy - The Cathar Prophecy of 2021

 Babel (later called Babylon) translates from the Akkadian to Gate of El.
 It was a biblical city located about 85 km south of Bagdad, Iraq, famous for its Tower of Babel legend in which people, after having displeased God, had their languages confused by the latter and were scattered all over the Earth as punishment.

-Contrary to Judaism and Christianity, which are worships of the god Yahweh, antediluvian mythology seems to be rooted in the angelic God of Genesis, El, and his feminine counterpart, Hel.
+Contrary to Judaism and Christianity, which are worships of the god Yahweh, antediluvian mythology seems to be rooted in the angelic God of Genesis 1, El, and his feminine counterpart, Hel.

-The French pronoun 'nous' means 'us' in English.
+The French pronoun 'nous' means 'we' or 'us' in English.
 The same word means 'mind' in Greek and refers variously to the intellect, the intelligence, the intuition, or the mind's eye. ("Nous."
-Wikipedia, 30 June 2024, https://en.wikipedia.org/wiki/Nous.).
+Wikipedia, Wikimedia Foundation, 30 June 2024, https://en.wikipedia.org/wiki/Nous.).

 At the time of Jesus, the 'nous' was the substance of God, "he himself is pure nous" ("Apollonius of Tyana."
-Wikipedia, 13 September 2024, https://en.wikipedia.org/wiki/Apollonius_of_Tyana.).
-John 4:24: "God is spirit, and his worshipers must worship in the Spirit and in truth".
+Wikipedia, Wikimedia Foundation, 13 September 2024, https://en.wikipedia.org/wiki/Apollonius_of_Tyana.).
+John 4:24: "God is spirit, and his worshipers must worship in the Spirit and in truth."
+In the Koran, Allah uses the pronoun 'we' and 'us' when speaking about himself.

-The nous would be the Spirit or a part us that connects to the Spirit.
+The nous would be the Spirit or a part us that interfaces with the Spirit.
 It allows us to perceive the underlying logic of life.
 In Christianity the Spirit is a messenger of God which enlightens and provides clarity (Acts 1:2; John 14:16; John 15:26; John 16:7) and is one of the three divine persons of the Trinity.

 En-light-enment is associated with the truth and comes through realizations.
 These are often at the root of scientific breakthroughs and profound and liberating understanding of oneself and life.
 They free us from slavery to the physical world (diseases, poverty, etc.) and the prison of ignorance (falsehoods, taboos, religious dogmas, etc.).
 Epiphanies are realizations or little bits of clarity, truth, or enlightenment.
 Science, in as much as it pursues the truth, would be the religion of the Spirit.